-Corresponding author: afiqahb94@gmail.com
+^{}Corresponding author: afiqahb94@gmail.com

-DSSC [8].
-This problem can be solved including the use of composite semiconductor photoanode with different band gaps and some doping elements in TiO_2 photoanode [6].
-In the past two decades, carbon nanotubes (CNTs) and graphene sheets have doped with TiO_2 photoanode to increase the performance of DSSC [9].
-The graphene may be more suitable than CNTs for charge separation due to its large surface area, high electron mobility (15000 cm2/V/s), good contact with metal oxides [10].
-Therefore, rGO is the potential candidate to be coupled with TiO_2 as photoanode in DSSC since graphene has zero band gap [11].
-It helps to generate the electron and hole pairs (EHPs) for high conversion efficient, lengthy visible light absorption and increase the performance of DSSC.
-In this present work, TiO_2 doped rGO was prepared with different weightage which are 0.1wt%, 0.3wt% and 0.5wt%.
-The N719 dye will be used as sensitizers.
-The annealing temperature for the thin film is fixed at 450°C.
+Afiqah Baharin, et al. / The Effects of Titanium Dioxide (TiO2) and Reduced Graphene...

 2. EXPERIMENTAL METHODS

 2.1 Materials

 The chemical used during the experiment were Titanium (IV) Isopropoxide (TTIP), propanol (C_3H_8O) and dimethylformamide (DMF) supplied by Sigma Aldrich.
-Graphene oxide (GO) and Triton X-100 were purchased from R&M Chemicals whereas acetic acid and absolute ethanol were from Fisher Scientific.
+Graphene oxide (GO) and Triton X-100 were purchased from R&M Chemicals whereas acetic acid and absolute ethanol were purchased from Fisher Scientific.
 The chemicals were used without any further purification and entire chemicals were analytical reagents (AR).

 2.2 Synthesis of TiO2

-TiO2 were synthesized via method of precipitation-peptization utilizing Titanium (IV) Isopropoxide (TTIP) as the precursor.
+TiO2 were synthesized via a method of precipitation-peptization utilizing Titanium (IV) Isopropoxide (TTIP) as the precursor.
 Firstly, beaker A was prepared by adding 10 mL of TTIP into 40 mL of propanol.
 Then, the solution was continuously stirred for 30 minutes at room temperature.
-In the beaker B, 5 mL of acetic acid, 10 mL of propanol and 100 μ L of Triton X-100 were added into 10 mL deionized water.
+In beaker B, 5 mL of acetic acid, 10 mL of propanol and 100 μ L of Triton X-100 were added into 10 mL deionized water.
 After that, the solution was stirred continuously for 30 minutes at room temperature.
 Next, the solution in beaker A was added slowly into beaker B with 1 mL/min rate based on previous research [1].
 Lastly, the mixture solution was heated on a hot plate at 60°C and stirred at 600 rpm for two hours then left to cool down overnight to surmount the bubbles in the solution.

 2.3 Synthesis of rGO

-RGO solution was prepared via chemical reduction with graphene oxide (GO) as precursor and hydrazine hydrate as reduction agent.
+RGO solution was prepared via chemical reduction with graphene oxide (GO) as precursor and hydrazine hydrate as a reduction agent.
 Initially, 2 mL of GO was added into 100 mL of deionized water and sonicated for 10 minutes.
-Then, the solution was transferred into round bottom conical flask and synthesized by using reflux method in oil bath.
-After that, 17 μ L of hydrazine hydrate was immediately added into the GO solution as soon as heating started.
-The solution was then stirred on the hot plate at 80°C with 300 rpm stirring speed for 12 hours resulting black color liquid.
-To acquire the rGO powder, the solution was filtered by using filter membrane to remove the excess water and left to dry for another 12 hours.
+Then, the solution was transferred into a round bottom conical flask and synthesized by using reflux method in an oil bath.
+After that, 17 μ L of hydrazine hydrate was immediately added into the GO solution as soon as the heating started.
+The solution was then stirred on the hot plate at 80°C with 300 rpm stirring speed for 12 hours resulting black colour liquid.
+To acquire the rGO powder, the solution was filtered by using a filter membrane to remove the excess water and left to dry for another 12 hours.
 Next, 40 mL of dimethylformamide (DMF) which act as the solvent was added to 1.5 gram of rGO powder to form rGO solution.
-Lastly, the solution was sonicated for 15 minutes until entire rGO powder were fully dissolved in DMF.
+Lastly, the solution was sonicated for 15 minutes until entire rGO powder was fully dissolved in DMF.

+2.4 Preparation of TiO2 Doped rGO

+TiO_2 was doped with different volumes of rGO and the doping weight were set at 0.1wt%, 0.3wt% and 0.5wt%.
+For 0.1wt% TiO_2 -rGO, 6 mL of rGO solution was mixed with 60 mL of TiO_2 solution in a beaker and stirred continuously for 15 minutes.
+The steps are repeated for both 0.3wt% and 0.5wt% TiO_2 -rGO with different volume of rGO as depicted in Table 1.

+TiO2-rGO (wt%) Volume of TiO2 (mL) Volume of rGO (mL)

+0.1 60 6

+0.3 60 18

+0.5 60 30

+Table 1 Volume of TiO 2 and rGO --------- -------- --------------------- ---------